-- Some of my choices have been influenced by the way that I work (ie. fast spontaneous watercolour) I need to ensure that I can mix a colour quickly and also recover a mix if I accidentally mix the wrong colour in (ie. transparent colours are more tolerant of mixing 3 colours together than opaque which are more likely to give you mud with more than 2) and I have convenience colours to make my mixing easier.
+- Some of my choices have been influenced by the way that I work (ie. fast spontaneous watercolour).
+I need to ensure that I can mix a colour quickly and also recover a mix if I accidentally mix the wrong colour in (ie. transparent colours are more tolerant of mixing 3 colours together than opaque colours which are more likely to give you mud with more than 2) and I have convenience colours to make my mixing easier.

 - I try to use single pigment paints so that my colours are brighter and clearer.

 - I LOVE granulating colours!

 - You just have to get to know your paints!
 How do they mix with other colours and react in different situations.
 How versatile are they, what mixes you will typically use them for.

 - My palette is designed for the bright light of the harsh Australian light so might not be the best selection for people that live closer to the poles.